Persistently Vulnerable Exchange Servers: prepare for email throttling & blocking

 Transport-based enforcement system blocks emails from persistently vulnerable Exchange servers

-Who will be affected by the new Exchange throttling policy?
+Who is affected by the new Exchange throttling policy?

 According to this Exchange Team article, the update is aimed to combat “persistently vulnerable Exchange Servers”.